 There are three main benefits to making a spatchcock turkey versus roasting your turkey upright:

-- Dark and white meat sections cook evenly.
-Again, because the turkey is laying flat as opposed to upright, all of the meat gets equal attention from the heat.
+- Dark meat and white meat sections cook evenly.
+Again, because the turkey is laying flat as opposed to upright, all of the juicy meat gets equal attention from the heat.
 This allows the dark and white meat to cook evenly.

 ✄ Kitchen tools and equipment